nasa/fprime/docs/Tutorials/GettingStarted/Tutorial.md

 ## F´ Terminology

-This section will cover basic terminology used in this and other tutorial with respect to F´.
+This section will cover basic terminology used in this and other tutorials with respect to F´.
 It may be used as a reference for keywords that have specific meaning in an F´ project.

 **Port:** a port represents a connection between *Components*.
 These act as communication channels in F´.
 This allows *Components* to interact with each other.
 A set of *Ports* acts as a defined interface to a *Component*.

 **Component:** the location of program behavior.
 Components execute the software logic of the system and typically define an interface of *Ports* that act allow them to interact with other *Components*.
 Components additionally may define *Commands*, *Events*, *Channels*, and *Parameters*, which define standard data patterns in F´.